georgju2/dcd-scheduling/README.md

 # dcd-scheduling

+# Introduction

+This repository contains the code samples and demonstrations that are refernced in the research presented in the Master’s Thesis titled "Data-Centric Distributed Scheduling of ETL Jobs."

 # Apache Airflow Setup Guide

 This README is a guide for setting up Apache Airflow with CeleryExecutor on an Ubuntu machine in an OpenStack environment, utilizing PostgreSQL as the database, and configuring Redis in the Airflow Config file.